repobee/repobee/docs/getting_started.rst

     only ``echo $GITS_PET_OAUTH``, for example.

-With that out of the way, let's create a configuration file We can now use ``gits_pet`` to figure out where it should be located.
+With that out of the way, let's create a configuration file We can now use ``repomate`` to figure out where it should be located.

 .. code-block:: bash

-    $ gits_pet -h
+    $ repomate -h
     [INFO] no config file found.
-Expected config file location: /home/USERNAME/.config/gits_pet/config.cnf
+Expected config file location: /home/USERNAME/.config/repomate/config.cnf

     <HELP MESSAGE OMITTED>